CS-at-GA/CS-All-Lab-301a-collide2D/.tutorial/02-Collide2.md

 ## Goals

-1. Write a `static` version of the function
+1. Write a `static` version of the function.
+2. While we are working here, let's add a static function to make a random `Mover` where we click our mouse.
-2. **Honors** rewrite the class to have both versions of the function, but only do the _work_ in one of them.
+3. **Honors** rewrite the class to have both versions of the function, but only do the _work_ in one of them.